brandly/angular-adaptive-backgrounds/README.md

 If you have text overlaying the background color, that text might no longer be readable.
 You have a couple classes to work with though.

-'ab-light-background' will be applied to a lighter background and, as you might expect, 'ab-dark-background' on a darker background.
+`ab-light-background` will be applied to a lighter background and, as you might expect, `ab-dark-background` on a darker background.
 You could do something like this to make sure your text contrasts with the background.

 ```css
 .ab-light-background {